barviv-seagate/Lyve-Cloud-Solutions-Samples/lyve-s3-browser/README.md

 Lyve-S3-Browser is a file browser for Lyve Cloud S3.

-Lyve-S3-Browser is simply a browser-based client Enabling Lyve Cloud users to browse and download files over Lyve Cloud S3 bucket.
+Lyve-S3-Browser is simply a browser-based client Enabling Lyve Cloud users to browse and download files from specified bucket in Lyve Cloud.

 ## Requirements